-- To find the nearest authorized repair center, use the Dealer Locator on our website www.granddesignrv.com.
+- To find the nearest authorized repair center, select Find a Dealer listed under Shopping Tools on our website www.granddesignrv.com

-- 2. If there is not an authorized dealer near your location, try the following to find a repair facility:
+- 2. If there is not an authorized dealer near your location, try the following to find a local repair facility:

-- · Ask the campground staff for referrals.
+- Ask the campground staff for referrals.

+- Search on the Internet,

-- · Check the local telephone yellow pages.
+- Check the local telephone book/yellow pages.

 - Contact your dealer, or

 - Grand Design RV Customer Support.